fscbco/topnews/README.md

 * As an internal tool for a small team, performance optimization is not a requirement.
 * Be prepared to discuss known performance shortcomings of your solution and potential improvements.
 * UX design here is of little importance.
 The design can be minimal or it can have zero design at all.

+## Implementation Details

+* Most of the logics are in /app/controllers/stories_controller.rb
+* By default, it looks up stories directly from database.
+* A "Load Latest News" button for loading new stories from the API asynchronously to improve performance
+* Tests created to cover happy paths.